TransformativeTimes/multi-layer-systems-map/README.md

 1. Clone this repository
 2. Open the folder in your terminal
-3. Install dependencies and start the local development server
+3. Install dependencies and start the local development server:

 ```bash
 npm install